XiyueYuan/The_Algorithms/01_Xiyue_problem_list.md

 ### Problem_list
->In this markdown file, the author (Tyy) has recorded his favorite algorithm problems, which are also relatively challenging, and thus worth revisiting and studying repeatedly.
+>In this markdown file, the author (Xiyue) has recorded his favorite algorithm problems, which are also relatively challenging, and thus worth revisiting and studying repeatedly.

 >The Problems are sorted based on the topics